 In the bow of the main deck is the ship’s galley with a custom-made bar and two spacious restrooms.
 It also has a one-of-a-kind Amish crafted table with the Princess logo and images embedded in the top.
 It displays the Great Lakes and the many sites that were viewed on recent cruises.

 The open-air upper deck is accessible by stairs and contains bench seating for thirty-seven guests in rows from midship to stern, as well as plenty of room to walk around the entire ship to snap pictures or to take in the spectacular scenic view.
 There is a private viewing area on the bow of the Princess for sightseeing or photo shots.
+There’s a smoking area on the platform at the stern below the flag.

 Our first cruise on the Princess was a private family gathering celebrating anniversaries, birthdays, and reunions all at the same time.
 Catering was arranged and we were told it was a spectacular event enjoyed by all.
 Private cruises have been very popular.
 We’re getting requests for booking events into 2022.